srabon0/srabon0/README.md

 - 👋 Hi, I’m @srabon0
-- 👀 I’m interested in python datascience and web development
+- 👀 I’m interested in python data science and web development
-- 🌱 I’m currently learning data sceince

 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me srabonemam4@gmail.com